MugenMicko/voron/V0/Dragon_Burner/README.md

 These have all been implemented in this public release.

-NOTE: This is a Word In Progress and so CAD files will not be available until full release
+NOTE: This is a Work In Progress and so CAD files will not be available until full release

 Additional Goals: